ENGLISH LANGUAGE HOUSE

 ELH seeks to maintain a safe a supportive environment for all students and in particular all the under 18s studying at English Language House.

-• receive a YL application form and needs analysis
+• will need to receive an application form and level test

-• conduct an oral interview with the student either face to face at the ELH office or via skype
+• may need to conduct an oral interview with the student either face to face at the ELH office or via Zoom

-• ensure all ELH staff members who come into contact with the under 18 year old have a valid DBS
+• will ensure that all ELH staff members who come into contact with the under 18 year old have a valid DBS

-• verify that this is appropriate for both the student and the class.
+• will verify that the programme the student wants to join is appropriate for both the student and the class.
 (It may be suitable to suggest that the student trial the class before ELH can make a final decision.
 In this instance ELH reserves the right to ask the student to stop the class if ELH considers that it is unsuitable to either party)

-• ensure the 16 or 17 year old is mature enough to copy with learning in an adult class
+• will ensure that the 16 or 17 year old is mature enough to cope with learning in an adult class

-• be confident that all procedures are in place to ensure the safety and protection of the 16 or 17 year old who is studying with adults in ELH premises
+• will need to be confident that all procedures are in place to ensure the safety and protection of the 16 or 17 year old who is studying with adults in ELH premises

-In order to agree to accept an under 18s on any YL under 18 courses ELH will need to:
+In order to agree to accept under 18s on any English Courses for under 18s ELH:

-• receive an application form and needs analysis
+• will need to receive an application form and level test

-• conduct an assessment to determine the student’s level of English
+• may be to conduct a Zoom assessment to determine the student’s level of English

-• verify that there is an appropriate course programme the student can follow
+• will verify that there is an appropriate course programme the student can follow

-• be confident that all procedures are in place to ensure the safety and protection of the under 18s studying with ELH
+• will need to be confident that all procedures are in place to ensure the safety and protection of the under 18s studying with ELH

 In summer, ELH offers an Under 18s’ summer school for under 18 year olds.
 Students on these courses are teenagers and are mostly 14-17 year olds although they may sometimes be as young as 12 year olds.